UWSocialComputing/DYScovery-code/README.md

 ### `npm run deploy`

 Deploy the webapp to the Github Pages.
+Please don't do this unless you are a developer on this project.

 ### `npm test`